 They also expanded their duties from beyond the pilgrims, mounting a broad defense of the Crusader states and racking up bitter rivalries along the way — one of which, with King Philip IV, is quite present in Knightfall.

 Landry, for his part, doesn't appear to be based on a direct person, but it's clear he comes from a long line of dedicated soldiers.
-He likely evokes many of the qualities they championed, but has a fictional backstory for added flair.
+He likely evokes many of the qualities they championed, but has a fictional backstory.
 As writer and executive producer Dominic Minghella told TV Insider:

 “Knightfall has the fun of sword fighting and battles, but they’re not fictional fantasy knights.
 They were a remarkable band of brothers.
 These were real people.”

 Of course, because it's television, Knightfall will weave in some more emotional stakes, too.
-Though previously celibate, Landry eventually falls for a woman, and there will come a point where he "has to choose between being a monk and being a lover," Minghella continued in the same interview.
+Though previously celibate, Landry eventually falls for a woman, and there will come a point where he "has to choose between being a monk and being a lover," Minghella continued.
 But by and large, he's backed by a rich history that should make him feel real, even if he technically isn't.
-See for yourself when Knightfall premieres Dec.
-6 on History.